 Oriental medicine highlights the ability of Reishi to enhance Jing (inherited energy) and eliminate stagnation (energy blockages), which can cause arthritis, bronchitis, asthma, neurasthenia, insomnia and heart disease.

 Mushrooms are fascinating powerhouses of nutrients and compounds that provide many positive health benefits for humans.
 A single type of mushroom can contain hundreds of beneficial bioactive substances.

-Modern science has discovered in mushrooms, many health-promoting qualities, including lipid-lowering, immunomodulatory, anti-tumour, anti-oxidant, anti-viral, anti-bacterial, anti-parasitic, hepatoprotective, anti-diabetic and more.
+Modern science has discovered many mushrooms, many mushroom health-promoting actions, including lipid-lowering, immunomodulatory, antitumour, antioxidant, antiviral, antibacterial, antiparasitic, hepatoprotective, antidiabetic and more.

-In the last 30 years, thousands of scientific articles have been published and multiple trials support the broad clinical application of their ingredients
+In the last 30 years, thousands of scientific articles on medicinal mushrooms have been published and multiple trials support the broad clinical application of their active compounds:

-- Lentinan and PSK are used in cancer treatment in Japan for the benefits on the patient’s immune system
+- Lentinan and PSK are used in cancer treatment in Japan for the benefits to a patient’s immune system

 - Lenthionine is a powerful antiseptic used in toothpaste

-- Beta-glucans are used in creams for wound healing in patients suffering diabetes
+- Beta-glucans are used in creams for wound healing in patients suffering from diabetes

 Mycotherapy focuses on the research and development of mushrooms as nutritional supplements for the maintenance and improvement of both human and animal health.